dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 Done!
 You now have an API server that supports authentication.
 This is fairly rudimentary, but you can expand on this.
 For instance you can make sure that a user can only update their own posts (just save the userID along with the post).
 Within `post_controller.js` for any route that is protected by `requireAuth` you will now have a `req.user` object.
 Nice!

 🚀 Might as well just add in recording who the author is with each post now.
 Edit your `post_model.js` file and add in this field to your schema:  `author: { type: Schema.Types.ObjectId, ref: 'User' },`.
 We are saying that the author field is now a reference to a User.
-We can later get this value automatically filled for us or can use the id to look up the author using [`populate`](http://mongoosejs.com/docs/populate.html)
+We can later get this value automatically filled for us or can use the id to look up the author using [`populate`](http://mongoosejs.com/docs/populate.html).

+🚀 Don't forget to update your controller to utilize this new field.

 Now when you make new posts, here's what your mongo database entry will look like: